Updated: May 25

 1. The Tests

-The Female Hormone tests the four hormones related to ovulation.
+The Female Hormone panel tests the four hormones related to your ovulation.
 This test was also super specific, as you can only collect your blood sample on the third day of your period.

 You need to ovulate to have a healthy period and to get pregnant.
-Family planning is on my radar, so I wanted to make sure there were no issues here.
+Family planning was on my radar, so I wanted to make sure there were no issues here.
 And if there were, I would have time to fix them.
-I don't believe in waiting for something to become an issue.
-I want to know what I'm dealing with, so there is time to troubleshoot!

 The second test I chose was the Ovarian Reserve.
 This tests your AMH (Anti Mullerian Hormone) which gives a good indication on the number of viable eggs you have left.
 It can be a good indication of fertility.

 Sunny Disclaimer: if you are on the pill or use the IUD, the female hormone panel may not be the best test for you until you come off them.
-You need to be ovulating for an accurate reading, and the pill/IUD masks ovulation.
-This is why women aren't meant to get pregnant while using these contraceptives
+You need to be ovulating for an accurate reading, and the pill masks ovulation.

 2. Taking Your Blood Sample

-Let's Get Checked mailed the kits immediately to my house, which was super convenient.
+Let's Get Checked mailed the kits to my house, which arrived in a few days.
 Each kit walks you through how to create an online profile and set up the specific numeric sequence attached to your test.

 This way their lab will be able to keep track of your blood sample and provide you with your results.
 It was easy to set up and I recommend doing this before you take your sample.